 - Parasympathetic: The body’s “rest and digest” response when the body is relaxed, resting or feeding.
 The parasympathetic nervous system works to undo the work of the sympathetic division after a stressful situation including decrease respiration and heart rate, increase digestion and waste elimination.

-What you can do to support a healthy Brain, Nervous and Sensory System:
+What you can do to help support a healthy Brain, Nervous and Sensory System: